joao-neves95/irspt-rs/README.md

 ## Description

-A CLI program to issue invoices by interfacing with Portugal's Tax Authority.\
+A CLI program to issue invoices by interfacing with Portugal's Tax Authority. <br/>
-It's possible to create a template to automate the process of issuing an invoice.\
+It's possible to create a template to automate the process of issuing an invoice. <br/>
-This is for my own use and it does not have many features.
+This is for my own use, it's hardcoded for me, and it does not have many features. <br/>
+Maybe I'll make it generic in the future.

 ---